Dipali127/MediCart_RESTful_API/README.md

 Send a GET request with filter query to Fetch a medicine details.

-Below, buyer make a GET request to fetch medicine details based on category as a filter query.
+Below here, buyer make a GET request to fetch medicine details based on category as a filter query.
 ````
 Method: GET
 URL: /medicine/getMedicine